F5Networks/f5-openstack-heat-plugins/docs/index.rst

 Installation
 ------------
-The heat plugins need to be installed on the machine that the Heat engine is running on in order to use templates that refer the the F5 plugins.
-After installin the plugins the Heat engine must be restarted for them to take effect.
+The heat plugins need to be installed on the machine that the Heat engine is running on in order to use templates that refer to the F5 plugins.
+After installing the plugins the Heat engine must be restarted for them to take effect.

 Ubuntu